George Cave, 1st Viscount Cave: Political career

 In 1906 Cave was elected Conservative Member of Parliament for the Kingston Division of Surrey, was appointed Vice-Lieutenant of Surrey in 1907, and a member of the Royal Commission on Land Purchase in 1908.
 Having served as standing counsel to the University of Oxford for two years as well as attorney general to the Prince of Wales, in 1915 Cave was appointed solicitor general and knighted.
 The following year, he was made Home Secretary in Lloyd George's coalition government, a post he held for three years.
 As Home Secretary, he introduced the Representation of the People Act 1918 and he was very prominent in the debates in the House of Commons on the police strike of August 1918.
+In the 1918 discussions that led up to the December 1922 Partition of Ireland, Cave suggested that Ulster loyalists would agree to a state of six of the nine Counties of Ulster.
+Today, Northern Ireland comprises six Counties of Ulster.

 In 1918, Sir George Cave was ennobled as Viscount Cave, of Richmond in the County of Surrey.
 The following year, he became a Lord of Appeal in Ordinary, and chaired a number of commissions, including the Southern Rhodesian commission and the Munitions Enquiry Tribunal.
 In 1922, he became Lord Chancellor in Bonar Law's government, and again served in this capacity in Baldwin's first administration.
 He chaired the post war report that led to cuts to the minimum wages and regulation of collective bargaining, recommended by the Cave Committee in 1922.

 Roy Jenkins described Cave as the least distinguished Lord Chancellor in the first three decades of the twentieth century.